timskillman/VSCode-Csharp/README.md

 **How to run and debug C# programs in Visual Studio Code on the Raspberry Pi**

 Now that we have an official Visual Studio Code on the Raspberry Pi I wanted to program in C#.
-However, I found that Visual Studio Code doesn't come with 'out of the box' configurations for C# so, as you do, I had to spend several hours on the web finding out how to do it!
+However, I found that Visual Studio Code doesn't come with 'out of the box' configurations for C# so, as you do, I had to spend a while working out how to do it!

-Here is a step-by-step process to install, configure, run and debug a C# program:
+Here is a step-by-step process to install, configure, run and debug a C# program on the Raspberry Pi:

 **1. Install VS Code**